-- 1.1 Major public transport nodes located in town and village centres where the greater residential densities and employment opportunities are centred. - 1.2 Ensure that major generators of travel are well serviced by public transport. - 1.3 Promote co-location of different destination assets around public transport nodes and in centres, to enable multiple trip purposes.
+- a) Major public transport nodes located in town and village centres where the greater residential densities and employment opportunities are centred. - b) Ensure that major generators of travel are well serviced by public transport. - c) Promote co-location of different destination assets around public transport nodes and in centres, to enable multiple trip purposes.